The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 For the merge field option, after choosing the "Salesforce File" Source Type, select the needed field in the "Source" attribute.

-After you insert the element, it is going to look like in the screenshot below.
+After you insert the element, it will appear as shown in the screenshot below.

 If you want to insert the ID or title manually, switch the toggle next to the "Source" attribute and place the needed identifier of the uploaded DOCX file in the "Expression Builder" text box.